tum-gis/creating-citygml-datasets/creation-guidelines/lod3-models-based-on-point-clouds.rst

 .. image:: resources/12.jpg
     :width: 100%

-Further modelling should be done with the aid of a point cloud, an external preview of a point cloud and photos or mesh from Google Earth Pro.
+Further modeling should be done with the aid of a point cloud, an external preview of a point cloud and photos or mesh from Google Earth Pro.
 Additionally, the website `Mapillary <https://www.mapillary.com/app/?lat=20&lng=0.0001&z=1.5&focus=map&mapStyle=Mapillary+satellite>`_ provides crowdsourced street-level images.
 Not every part of a building has to be done from scratch.
 A wide repository is available on SketchUp Warehouse where tiny and big elements can be downloaded.

 Moreover, the SketchUp community (SketchUp extensions) offers a lot of plugins tailored to the user's needs.
-One of the most interesting for building modelling:
+One of the most interesting for building modeling:
 - *Chris Fullmer Tools, Component Onto Faces*
 - *bit tools 1001*
 - *Weld*